 Primary routes with The Learning Institute

-The Learning Institute is working closely in partnership with Southerly Point Cooperative Academy and delivers the school direct programme on their behalf.
-This means that both SCITT and School Direct programmes with us run similarly.
+The Learning Institute is working closely in partnership with Southerly Point Cooperative Academy and Poole Teaching School Allience.

 Primary Training Bursary Course Overview

-Most training weeks, trainee teachers are in their school placement from Monday to Thursday with Fridays reserved for General Professional Study days (GPS), which mostly take place at Roche.
+Most training weeks, trainee teachers are in their school placement from Monday to Thursday with Fridays reserved for General Professional Study days (GPS), which mostly take place at Roche or online.

 All trainees need to undertake a second school placement.
-This normally happens from February half term until Easter.
+This normally happens from January until Easter.
 After the Easter holidays, trainees are back in their main placement.